 Through time, the effects do settle into a more full-body envelope of warmth and relaxation, but are not sedating at any time for me.
 In a lot of ways, this strain reminds me of Vidacann’s Strawberry Cough’s effects, but perhaps with slightly less of a sativa edge.
 It also seems to be fairly consistent in giving me the munchies.

 In general, Curaleaf’s Strawberry Diesel seems like an uplifting daytime strain, suitable for use any time from early morning to mid evening.

 - Minor to moderate nausea/gastrointestinal issues

 - Appetite stimulation

 I’m definitely no medical doctor, so please take the preceding conditions only as my own personal observations from using this strain and having experience with a multitude of different cannabis strains.
 Everybody is different, and every body reacts differently to various medications.

-Overall, I would best describe Strawberry Diesel as a “very good” hybrid strain from Curaleaf.
+Overall, I would best describe Strawberry Diesel as an “above average” hybrid strain from Curaleaf.

 All things considered, I am mostly impressed with this sample of Curaleaf’s “Craft: flower.
 I will certainly have to try and review other strains in the near future as they become available.

 Thanks for reading this review, and here’s to a Happy Halloween – and a happy day in general for those of you who will likely be reading this review well afterward.
 Here’s to all of our continued health, wealth, happiness, and prosperity!

 Be sure to join our email subscriber list and follow us on Twitter, Facebook and Instagram to stay up-to-date with all the latest in the Florida medical cannabis industry!
 You can find a quick-subscribe button in the righthand column on this site.
 Thank you for taking the time to read; we genuinely hope you find this site beneficial to helping you as a patient.